 The need to ensure access to safe and legal abortion

-As the WHO has found, highly restrictive abortion laws do not translate into lower abortion rates.
-The Parliamentary Assembly of the Council of Europe has also recalled that "the legality of abortion has no effect on a woman's need for an abortion, but only on her access to safe abortion".
-Banning abortion does not result in fewer abortions: it only leads to more traumatic clandestine abortions and contributes to the increase in maternal mortality.
 While most countries in Europe guarantee access to abortion without legal restrictions on the reasons, some have retained restrictive abortion laws, which are contrary to the case law and guidelines of international human rights treaty bodies.
 In a case concerning Ireland, the UN Human Rights Committee concluded in June 2016 that a woman forced to choose either to carry her pregnancy to term, knowing that the child would not survive, or to seek an abortion abroad, was subject to discrimination and cruel, inhuman or degrading treatment because of the prohibition of abortion in Irish law.
 The Committee considered that, in order to avoid similar violations, Ireland should amend its legislation concerning the voluntary termination of pregnancy, including its Constitution where necessary, to bring it into conformity with the International Covenant on Civil and Political Rights.
 It stressed that the State should, inter alia, establish effective, prompt and accessible procedures for the termination of pregnancies in Ireland, and take the necessary measures to ensure that health-care providers can provide full information on the possibilities of safe abortion without fear of criminal sanctions.